simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Fix _undefined method_ error when using memcacheD.

 ### `authfacebook`
-  * Fix compatibility with Facebook strict URI match.
+  * Fix compatibility with Facebook strict URI match and new response query parameters.

 ### `consent`
   * Fix statistics not being gathered.